 Open access publishing is not without costs.
 Urology Journal defrays these costs through publication charges because it does not have subscription charges for its research content.
 The Urology Journal believes that immediate, worldwide, barrier-free, open access to the full text of research articles is in the best interests of the scientific community.

-Systematic reviews or meta-analyses invited by journal editors will not be subject to publication charge.
+Systematic reviews or meta-analyses invited by journal editors will not be subject to publication charges.

 The above charges are subject to accepted manuscripts.
 Submitted manuscripts not accepted for publication are not subject to any charges.